 Congress can save the federal government significant money and drive a better coordination of benefits to repay MSP claims if it mandates the sharing of certain information between CMS and settling parties — specifically, whether the beneficiary is enrolled in a MA or Part D Plan.
 If settling parties are simply provided with the name and identity of the plan and the dates of coverage, they will be able to resolve and repay MSP liabilities associated with settlements, judgments, or awards.
 This can be done in response to a “Section 111” query to provide settling parties with the necessary information of whether the beneficiaries has been, for the past three years, enrolled in an MA Plan or Part D Plan, and identify the program.

 To achieve a more efficient solution for beneficiaries, taxpayers, and employers, Congress should cosponsor the Provide Accurate Information Directly Act (PAID ACT) (H.R.
-1375).
+1375) (S. 1989).
 Passage of the PAID Act will allow settling parties to repay MSP amounts, and allow for the coordination of benefits, by requiring CMS to share the needed information.

 TAKE ACTION TODAY